rawziNael/Reading-Notes/Read42.md

 # Monetize with ease

-- Create a revenue stream by launching a paid app or offering digital content or subscriptions.
+Create a revenue stream by launching a paid app or offering digital content or subscriptions.

+1- Take control of your monetization strategy
+2- Reach more paying customers
+3- Convert users into buyers